- Code STAT3036

 Upon successful completion, students will have the knowledge and skills to:

-- Describe and apply techniques for analysing a delay (or run-off) triangle and projecting the ultimate position.
+- Describe and apply techniques for analysing a delay (or run-off) triangle and projecting the ultimate position; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.